New Jersey Route 52

 Route 52 was originally designated on June 1, 1937 to run from the Somers Point Circle northwest to Mays Landing.
 This routing never came about and in 1953, Route 52 was designated onto its current alignment.
-County Route 585 ran concurrent with the route south of the Somers Point Circle until 1971, when it was truncated to end at the Somers Point Circle.
+CR 585 ran concurrent with the route south of the Somers Point Circle until 1971, when it was truncated to end at the Somers Point Circle.
 The circle was removed in 2010 as part of the bridge reconstruction.
 In 2006, construction began on the replacement of the Route 52 causeway that was built in the 1930s over the Great Egg Harbor Bay, beginning with guardrail repairs that reduced traffic to two lanes.
 In 2008, the northbound lanes of the causeway were opened to traffic.
 Construction on the southbound lanes was completed in late 2009.
 The entire project was completed in 2012, including other improvements such as the construction of fishing piers, boat ramps, bike paths, walking trails, gateways, and a new Ocean City Visitor Center.
-In addition, improvements were made to MacArthur Boulevard that include the addition of a center left-turn lane and the replacement of the Somers Point Circle with a traffic light.
+In addition, improvements were made to MacArthur Boulevard that included the addition of a center left-turn lane and the replacement of the Somers Point Circle with a traffic light.